 The Bequia Easter Regatta takes place during the Easter week each year.
 Local double-enders compete fiercely for top honors and prizes.
 The Regatta also attracts visiting yachts from far and wide to participate in racing and cruising classes.
 Visit the Bequia Sailing Club website for details – www.bequiaregatta.com

 Carnival in SVG, known as “Vincy Mas,” takes place in late June and early July.
 The schedule of events is at www.carnivalsvg.com.
 Bequia has its own carnival celebration in late June.

 Bequia Fisherman's Day (held on the first Saturday after Vincy Mas) is an annual fishing competition with prizes and cookouts featuring fresh fish from the waters that surround the island.

 Christmas and New Year’s are the most popular times of all on Bequia.
 Many yachts congregate in the harbor.
-Bequians celebrate the Vincentian tradition of "Nine Mornings" during the nine nights before Christmas.
+Bequians celebrate the Vincentian tradition of "Nine Mornings" during the nine days before Christmas.
 Music, singing and revelry take place up and down the island in a countdown to Christmas.
 Christmas Day and Boxing Day are national holidays.
 On “Old Year’s Night” (New Year’s Eve) yachts shoot off their flares as part of the fireworks display and parties go on until dawn.